wp-plugins/search-by-sku-for-woocommerce/readme.txt

 == Description ==

 The search functionality in woocommerce doesn't search by sku by default.
-This simple plugin adds this functionality to both the admin site and regular search.
+This simple plugin adds this functionality search facility of your site.
+Just install and activate - no config required.
-Tested with Woocommerce 1.5.6, 2.0.7 and 2.0.18
+Tested with Woocommerce 1.5.6, 2.0.7, 2.0.18 and 2.2.4
 See the [Accompanying blog post](http://www.mattyl.co.uk/2012/12/11/woocommerce-plugin-to-search-products-by-sku/ "accompanying blog post") for more info.